jonhoo/hanabot/README.md

 ## Installation

  0. Download and install [Rust](https://www.rust-lang.org/).
  1. Create a new Slack App [here](https://api.slack.com/apps).
- 2. Go to "App Manifest" tab of the App's settings page, and paste in what's in `slack-manifest.json`.
+When it asks you how you want it to create the app, select "From Manifest", and paste in the JSON from `slack-manifest.json`.
 Hit "Save Changes".
- 3. Go to the "App Home" tab, and under "Show Tabs", check the box that says "Allow users to send ..." so that users can DM the bot.
+ 2. Go to the "App Home" tab, and under "Show Tabs", check the box that says "Allow users to send ..." so that users can DM the bot.
- 4. Go to the "Basic Information" tab, and generate an "App-Level Token".
+ 3. Go to the "Basic Information" tab, and generate an "App-Level Token".
 Give it `connections:write` access so that it can be used for socket communication.
 Copy that token.
- 6. Next, open the "Install App" tab and hit "Install to <Your Workspace>".
+ 4. Next, open the "Install App" tab and hit "Install to <Your Workspace>".
 This will print out a "Bot User OAuth Token".
 Copy that token as well.
  5. Run the bot with